Nexesenex/kobold.cpp/README.md

 ## Agent thinking mode (experimental)

 An attempt to replicate tool usage / agent logic in Lite.
 Essentially, the AI is provided the user input and a list of tools that it can use.
+Only works in classic mode for now.

 The currently supported options include:
 - Sending messages / Asking for additional user input (including AI suggested options like a text adventure)